Muqaram0/Muqaram0/README.md

 <h1 align="center">Hi 👋, I'm Muqaram Majid</h1>
 <h3 align="center">Computer Science engineering student at BITS Dubai.
-My aim is to use my technical and creative skills to create innovative and unique designs that solve everyday problems.
+Trying to use my technical and creative skills to create innovative and unique designs that solve everyday problems.
 I'm eager to learn more and develop my skills and knowledge.</h3>

 <p align="left">